renegade-fi/renegade-docs/docs.renegade.fi/docs/basic-concepts/dark-pool-explainer.md

 Isn't the whole point of a blockchain that state is replicated across many permissionless validators?
-However, by leveraging recent advances in cryptography, we can create a system that is both trustless and verifiable, while maintainting universal trade privacy.
+However, by leveraging recent advances in cryptography, we can create a system that is both trustless and verifiable, while maintaining universal trade privacy.

 With Renegade, we solve (or at least significantly mitigate) all of these problems.
 Using multi-party computation (MPC) to determine order matching and